SaaS Pricing: A Fast Guide On Models & Strategy (+ 4 Great Pricing Page Examples)

 This is rare, as many SaaS startups require prospective customers to contact them for a quote.
 “Sit through a 30-minute demo just for a quote?
 Yeah, I’ll pass.”

 Build your pricing plans according to your different buyer personas—assuming you have multiple target audiences.
 There shouldn’t be a one-size-fits-all solution.
 A small startup will require different features than an enterprise with a thousand employees.
+Taking into account the standard deviation in customer needs can further refine your pricing strategy to cater to diverse user segments effectively.

 Pay-Per-Feature